Alaskan malamutes are a very intimidating breed – but are Alaskan Malamutes good guard dogs?

 Thankfully, Malamutes are not a naturally aggressive breed.
-We don’t recommend trying to make them aggressive enough to be a guard dog as it could easily lead to them attacking someone or something that was safe all along.
+We don’t recommend trying to make them aggressive enough to be guard dogs as it could easily lead to them attacking someone or something that was safe all along.

 They are more curious about people than suspicious, and generally don’t care when strangers come to visit their homes.
 This is one of the reasons they make such great pets for homes that regularly have guests visiting.

 Malamutes will only become aggressive towards people if they are seriously provoked.
-Whilst this makes them a great family dog and is one of the reasons we love them so much, it’s also the reason they are such terrible guard dogs.
+Whilst this makes them great family dogs and is one of the reasons we love them so much, it’s also the reason they are such terrible guard dogs.

 So, it turns out that Alaskan Malamutes are not good guard dogs after all – but that doesn’t mean they offer no protection.

 If you thought that Malamutes might be good guard dogs, it’s probably because of their appearance.
 Alaskan Malamutes are very large dogs that can sometimes weigh over 100 lbs!

 Their appearances also remind many people of wolves which, combined with their size, makes them an intimidating breed to look at.